← Back to research

 Recommended for: Professionals needing autonomous task execution, developers wanting AI coding assistance, teams needing multi-platform AI access.

-Not recommended for: Privacy-focused users, those needing self-hosted solutions, budget-sensitive users, anyone uncomfortable with Meta ownership.
+Not recommended for: Privacy-focused users, those needing self-hosted solutions, budget-sensitive users, and risk-averse enterprises that can't tolerate the vendor's geopolitical uncertainty.

 Research by Ry Walker Research • methodology